-As the largest Hillfort in the country, even Europe, it is no surprise that it was the site of on of the bloodiest battles between our Iron Age locals and the invading Romans.
+As the largest Hillfort in the country, even Europe, it is no surprise that it was the site of one of the bloodiest battles between the Iron Age natives and the invading Romans.
 On a few occasions, visitors to the site have noticed a large Roman Army in the centre of the earthworks, marching as if ready to attack.
 Those that have seen this ghostly apparition have remained fearful, whereas people they were with saw nothing!

 The Romans were prominent in the county and other similar apparitions have been seen at Eggardon Hill, The old Roman Road between Dorchester and Sherborne (A352), The Priests Way, near Langton Matravers and Puddletown Forest.
 At Thorncombe Wood a solider was seen hovering in the forest, it was later discovered that he was on the old route of the Roman road between Dorchester and Badbury Rings; his feet standing on the height the road would have been during the 1st century AD.

-In addition to its role as Number 12 in spooky places of Dorset, the castle is also home to its own residential ghost – the Grey Lady.
+In addition to its role as Number 12, the castle is also home to its own residential ghost – the Grey Lady.
 Very little is known about her, other than the story that she haunted the castle for centuries, usually found in the bedrooms or corridors.
 When the fire struck in 1929, she herself screamed for help, waving from the top floor.
-When the firemen tried to reach her they realised there was no floor, and then the screaming stopped.
+When the firemen tried to reach her they realised there was no floor, and the screaming stopped.